 Crypto trading bots allow investors to buy and sell cryptocurrencies automatically allowing them to generate a semi-passive income.
-Trading bots help the user make profit through employing a number of different strategies that work well in the cryptocurrency markets.
+Trading bots help the user make a profit by employing a number of different strategies that work well in the cryptocurrency markets.
 The way these bots work is by monitoring the market around the clock.
 The bot will then make trades following a set of rules that are set by the user.
 The user has the freedom to program the bot to make trades following certain market conditions.
 This article aims to outline how bots work and what tasks they are good for.

 Trading Bots – A Brief History